Transfer matrix model (TMM)

-- Flat profile: Assumes uniform light intensity within each layer, decreasing only at material interfaces according to Equation ??.
-Useful when exploring charge-carrier dynamics without the complication of a non-uniform generation profile.
+- Flat profile: Assumes uniform light intensity within each layer, decreasing only at interfaces according to Equation ??.
+Useful for exploring charge-carrier dynamics without spatial variation in generation.

-- From file: Allows you to import generation profiles from an external file, typically produced by more advanced optical solvers such as FDTD.
+- From file: Imports custom generation profiles, typically produced by more advanced solvers such as FDTD.

-- Constant value: Lets you manually set the charge-carrier generation rate for each layer (via the menu next to the simulation button).
-This is often used to study device physics or performance trends without applying a realistic optical profile — for example, to plot generation rate versus \(V_{oc}\).
+- Constant value: Lets you set a fixed generation rate for each layer via the adjacent menu.
+This is often used for conceptual studies or performance sweeps, for example plotting generation rate versus \(V_{oc}\).

 optical_output